-ASX RECOMMENDATIONS COMPLIANCE DETAILED DESCRIPTION ASX Recommendation 1.1 - Board and Management Roles Yes The Board is accountable to shareholders for the performance and corporate governance of the Company.
+The Board is accountable to shareholders for the performance and corporate governance of the Company.
 The primary role of the Board is to provide overall strategic guidance and effective oversight of management.

-A listed entity should have and disclose a board The Board's Charter sets out in detail the Board's key responsibilities: charter setting out: (a) the respective roles and responsibilities of its a) Providing leadership and approving the strategic direction and objectives of the Group and monitoring implementation of the strategic direction and objectives; board and management; and (b) those matters expressly reserved to the Board b) Overseeing the Group, including its control, accountability and reporting systems for monitoring ethical, legal and financial compliance, including monitoring the conduct of external audits; and those delegated to management. c) Overseeing the Group's risk management framework, including setting the risk appetite within which the Board expects management to operate, and periodically reviewing the effectiveness of that framework; d) Approving and monitoring the progress of operating budgets, major capital expenditure, delegations of authority, acquisitions, divestments, capital management decisions and other corporate transactions, including the issue of securities of the Company; e) Overseeing and monitoring the implementation of the Company's corporate governance systems and policies; f) Promoting ethical and responsible decision making by the Group, consistent with maintaining the Group's social licence to operate; g) Monitoring the Company's process for making timely and balanced disclosure of all information required to be disclosed in accordance with the Company's Constitution, applicable Listing Rules, the Corporations Act and other applicable laws and regulations; h) Determining the Company's dividend policy, the amount and timing of all dividends and the operation of the Company's dividend re-investment plan (if any); i) Considering appointments to, and the performance and succession of, the Board and the senior executives including: a) Appointing and removing the Managing Director and CEO; b) approving senior executive appointments; c) monitoring and evaluating the performance of individual directors, the Board as a whole, the Managing Director and the senior executives; d) reviewing and approving contractual arrangements, remuneration and benefits of the Non-Executive Directors, the Managing Director and the senior executives, including the Company's remuneration framework; e) reviewing the size and composition of the Board; and f) succession planning for the Board and the Managing Director and CEO and overseeing succession planning for the senior executives.
+The Board's Charter sets out in detail the Board's key responsibilities:

+- a) Providing leadership and approving the strategic direction and objectives of the Group and monitoring implementation of the strategic direction and objectives; - Overseeing the Group, including its control, accountability and reporting systems for monitoring ethical, legal and financial compliance, including monitoring the conduct of external audits; - Overseeing the Group's risk management framework, including setting the risk appetite within which the Board expects management to operate, and periodically reviewing the effectiveness of that framework; - d) Approving and monitoring the progress of operating budgets, major capital expenditure, delegations of authority, acquisitions, divestments, capital management decisions and other corporate transactions, including the issue of securities of the Company; - e) Overseeing and monitoring the implementation of the Company's corporate governance systems and policies; - f) Promoting ethical and responsible decision making by the Group, consistent with maintaining the Group's social licence to operate; - Monitoring the Company's process for making timely and balanced disclosure of all information required to be disclosed in accordance with the Company's Constitution, applicable Listing Rules, the Corporations Act 2001 (Cth) and other applicable laws and regulations; - b) Determining the Company's dividend policy, the amount and timing of all dividends and the operation of the Company's dividend re-investment plan (if any): - i) Considering appointments to, and the performance and succession of, the Board and the senior executives including: - a) appointing and removing the Managing Director and CEO; - b) approving senior executive appointments; - monitoring and evaluating the performance of individual directors, the Board as a whole, the Managing Director and the senior executives; - reviewing and approving contractual arrangements, remuneration and benefits of the Non-Executive Directors, the Managing Director and the senior executives, including the Company's remuneration framework; - e) reviewing the size and composition of the Board; and - f) succession planning for the Board and the Managing Director and CEO and overseeing succession planning for the senior executives.

 The Board Charter also sets out Board composition, membership and independence, the role and responsibilities of the Chairman, delegation of responsibilities to the Managing Director and to sub-committees of the Board.
 Details of the standing Board sub-committees are set out in the Overview above.